ztomasze/dungeon-jacks/index.md

 + On a 5 or higher, nothing happens.
 + On a 6, the Cleric's die is exhausted.

 If the Cleric has no dice to roll during this Healing phase, they can instead attempt to recover one through prayer.
 Roll one of the Cleric's dice in the exhaustion pool.
-On a 6, the Cleric recovers it.
+On a 4 or less, the Cleric recovers it.

 ##### Next Encounter